 - Make the spice mixture.
 In a small bowl, combine allspice, cinnamon, coriander, black pepper, cardamom and nutmeg.
 Mix well.

 - Prepare caramelized onion mixture for flatbread.
 While the chicken is roasting, work on the caramelized onions.
-In a large cooking skillet, put just over ½ cup extra virgin olive oil, chopped onions, kosher salt, 1 tbsp sumac, 1 tbsp cumin, and 2 tsp of the spice mixture.
+In a large cooking skillet, put just over ½ cup extra virgin olive oil, chopped onions, kosher salt, 1 tablespoon sumac, 1 tablespoon cumin, and 2 teaspoon of the spice mixture.
 Cook over medium-low heat, stirring occasionally, adding a little bit of water (2tbsp or so at a time) as needed, until the onions have softened and cooked completely (about 30 to 40 minutes).
 Remove from heat.

 - Check on the chicken, and if ready, remove from the oven.
 Pour any roasting pan juices into the caramelized onions.
 Cover chicken loosely with aluminum foil for about 15 minutes, while you assemble the flatbreads.